strongbrewio/strongbrewio.github.io/_posts/2018-12-08-opinionated-guidelines-for-large-nx-angular-projects.md

 ## About this article

 This article contains a set of opinionated guidelines when it comes to building monorepos with [Nx](https://nrwl.io/nx).
 I wrote this article because when I used Nx in the beginning, I struggled a lot with how to structure my workspace, and I've hit quite a few walls.
 That being said, I've been using it for a while now, and I finally have the feeling that I've reached a structure where I feel comfortable with.
-It's important to note that I don't use this approach for organisation wide monorepos, but monorepos that contain 10 applications max.

 ## A word about Nx